3 Non-Stick Pan Alternatives

-So I tested a cast iron pan, a ceramic coated pan and a stainless steel pan to see if I could find a viable alternative to a non-stick pan.
+So I tested a carbon steel skillet, a ceramic coated pan and a stainless steel pan to see if I could find the best nonstick pan without Teflon.

-- Cast iron – has potential but needs effort and commitment.
+- Carbon steel – has potential but needs effort and commitment.

 - Ceramic coated non-stick pan – a good quality ceramic coated non-stick pan could be a viable alternative.
 Question remains, however, about how long it will last and if it will outlast the expected 2-3 year lifespan of a traditional non-stick coated pan.